 GEB's Transmission Branch carried out an environmental offsetting strategy that prioritizes actions that contribute to ecological connectivity.
 As a result, the first biological connectivity corridor was developed on 20 hectares in the municipality of San Antonio del Tequendama.
 A Habitat Bank will be developed for the San Fernando asset in Meta, on 38 hectares, and the Cuestecitas-La Loma project will include 821 hectares in the Habitat Bank of Cesar, and 757 strategic hectares of ecosystems will be rehabilitated and preserved.
-The Transmission Branch's connectivity model at a scale of 1:100,000 level of detail to develop more efficient measures.
+The Transmission Branch's connectivity model at a scale of 1:100,000 in all its offsetting plans provides a greater level of detail to develop more efficient measures.